omercankoc/printlog/README.md

 }
 ```

-### If the row is moved to the left, delete the relevant element.
+## If the row is moved to the left, delete the relevant element
 ```swift
 func tableView(_ tableView: UITableView, commit editingStyle: UITableViewCell.EditingStyle, forRowAt indexPath: IndexPath) {
     if(editingStyle == .delete) {